Does Uv Rays Go Through Glass

 Historical Context

 The understanding of UV radiation and its effects on skin and materials has evolved significantly over time.
-Early studies in the 20th century began to identify the harmful effects of UV exposure, leading to research on protective measures, including the development of UV-blocking glass and sunscreens.
+On the flip side, early studies in the 20th century began to identify the harmful effects of UV exposure, leading to research on protective measures, including the development of UV-blocking glass and sunscreens.
 The recognition of the link between UV exposure and skin cancer has driven advancements in glass technology to enhance UV protection.

 Trends and Latest Developments